Reputation in the Shadow of Exit: The Chain Store Game

 Consider the canonical chain store game, with two variations: first, suppose the game is infinitely repeated, so the monopolist must continually face entrants over and over again, and second, suppose player actions can lead to exit in the game.
 The first assumptions implies that, without exit, the results of \cite{FudenbergLevine89} apply, and hence the long-run player can secure their Stackelberg payoff in all Nash equilibria as they become extremely patient.
 The goal of this section is to understand how exit perturbs these results.
 In incumbent-entrant games, exit may be a particularly appropriate assumption: accommodating an entrant can lead to the incumbent being displaced form their position, while fighting may increase the probability they remain an incumbent even after entry.
 This can lead to an additional channel for and challenges to reputation formation.

-Formally, suppose in each period the long-run player ($I$) chooses to fight or accomodate an entrant, but only after the entrant ($E$) has decided whether or not to enter.
+Formally, suppose in each period the long-run player ($I$) chooses to fight or Accommodate an entrant, but only after the entrant ($E$) has decided whether or not to enter.
 Let stage game payoffs be as follows, where the first entry is the long-run player's payoff\footnote{These specific payoffs for the chain store game are due to \href{https://bpb-us-e1.wpmucdn.com/sites.northwestern.edu/dist/4/2519/files/2023/04/Lecture_1.pdf}{Harry Pei's Lecture Notes.}}.
-Interpret here ``accomodate'' as the action $0$\footnote{The chain-store game is a sequential move game; the analysis applies to the normal form of the extensive form game.}.
+Interpret here ``Accommodate'' as the action $0$.